jamesware/alleleFrequencyApp/README.md

 # alleleFrequencyApp

-This repository contains code for a Shiny App to support cartain allele frequency calculations for the assessment & interpretation of rare genetic variants.
+This repository contains code for a Shiny App to support certain allele frequency calculations for the assessment & interpretation of rare genetic variants.

+A manuscript describing our approach to allele frequency assessment is available on [biorxiv]().
-You can see it in action [here](https://jamesware.shinyapps.io/alleleFrequencyApp/).
+You can see the app in action [here](https://jamesware.shinyapps.io/alleleFrequencyApp/).

 =====